 - Projects where students work in groups with students from different departments to learn about topical inter- and cross-disciplinary research subjects and approaches.
-Symposia in interdisciplinary themes to bring students in contact with leading researchers and science-based companies (e.g. energy solutions, water, data mining, food, nanotechnology, ..). - An annual visit to a leading international centres of research and technology elsewhere in Europe with an interdisciplinary focus (e.g Heidelberg, Cambridge, Oxford, CERN Geneva). - Visit research institutes and science-based companies to integrate in the honours educational programme specialised topics on societal challenges in areas such as food, nutrition, energy, health and sustainability.
+Symposia in interdisciplinary themes to bring students in contact with leading researchers and science-based companies (e.g. energy solutions, water, data mining, food, nanotechnology, ..). - An annual visit (if possible) to a leading international centres of research and technology elsewhere in Europe with an interdisciplinary focus (e.g Heidelberg, Cambridge, Oxford, CERN Geneva). - Visits (if possible) of research institutes and science-based companies to integrate in the honours educational programme specialised topics on societal challenges in areas such as food, nutrition, energy, health and sustainability.